Complaints Procedure — Gardening West Ham

 Resolution options include practical remedies such as remedial work, redoing aspects of the original job, replacement of plants or materials, a proportionate discount, or other fair forms of redress.
 Any remedies offered will align with the scale of the issue and the original contract terms.
 Where remedial work is agreed, we will schedule visits at mutually convenient times and will aim to minimise disruption.

-Tools and materials staged for remedial garden work Escalation process: If you are not satisfied with the initial response or proposed remedy, the complaint can be escalated internally to a senior manager for an independent review.
+A woman with blonde hair, wearing a blue checked shirt and yellow gardening gloves, is tending to a garden with various plants, including a bush with dark red and green leaves.
+She is smiling gently as she inspects the shrub, which is situated in a well-maintained outdoor garden space, featuring a grassy lawn in the foreground, a paved patio area, and trees in the background.
+The scene appears to be on a bright, partly sunny day, highlighting the natural tones of the foliage and the lush greenery typical of gardens in West Ham, London.
+The garden is part of a landscaped outdoor area suitable for various gardening and lawn care services provided by Gardening West Ham, supporting local outdoor maintenance needs.
+Escalation process: If you are not satisfied with the initial response or proposed remedy, the complaint can be escalated internally to a senior manager for an independent review.
 The escalation will trigger a second-stage assessment which re-examines the facts, responses and proposed action.
 If a further review is requested, we will document the rationale and outcomes carefully.
 Our objective is to reach a fair conclusion through internal review before any external steps are considered.

 Our commitment: Gardening West Ham strives to handle every concern with professionalism, impartiality and timeliness.
 We take responsibility for our work and aim to resolve disputes in a manner that is fair to all parties.
 This complaints procedure is part of our duty to maintain high standards across all gardening and landscaping services in the area.